 Net Neutrality in the United States is about to disappear as the FCC seeks to roll back rules governing ISPs from 2015.
-Today, we are participating in the Internet-wide Day of Action alongside Amazon, Netflix, Github, and many others to counter this decision.

 When you logged into ProtonMail today, you might have noticed a message you’ve never seen before, about something you probably never heard of before, called Net Neutrality.
 Net Neutrality may not be a household term, but it is something that can potentially impact each and every household.

 Internet freedom in the US is facing impending challenges as leadership within the Federal Communications Commission (FCC) looks to reverse net neutrality rules originally set in February 2015.
 Those rules placed Internet Service Providers (ISPs) under a governing board to ensure they do not differentiate between content served to Internet users.

 The newly appointed FCC Chairman and former Associate General Counselor for one of the biggest ISPs in the US – Verizon, Ajit Pai, is now setting out to overturn these rules in an effort to empower ISPs’ authority on Internet broadband distribution.
 The legislation would enable ISPs to create “slow lanes” and “fast lanes” and influence content delivery overall.

 Potential outcomes include placing parts of the Internet behind a paywall, slowing down some sites or even preventing access to certain sites altogether.
 Many consider net neutrality equivalent to freedom of speech law in the US (the First Amendment), and for the Internet, dismantling net neutrality can have disastrous effects by decreasing access to information and increasing costs for end users.

 We are strong proponents of net neutrality because we view it as essential for ensuring online freedom.
 Equal access to the internet is one of the main drivers of innovation and it is the core of what makes the internet such an outstanding environment.